e-vdb/fastapi-dvd-rental/README.md

 ### Structured Logging and request tracing middleware

-We use `structlog` python library to log events using structured data and we collect for each request the following metrics:
+We use `structlog` python library to log events using structured data and we log for each request the following:

 - processing time
 - status code